ivanp7/archipelago/README.md

 3. number of states to push from the stack;
 4. array of states to push.

-`proceed()` can be invoked not only from the state function itself, but from any nested call depth.
+`proceed()` can be invoked not only from the state function itself, but from any nested function calls.
 `proceed()` unwinds the call stack up to the state function, eliminating the need of returning from multiple calls.

-State function returns void and accepts a finite state machine context pointer (`fsm`).
-State data pointer can be fetched from a finite state machine context.

 ### Transition

-A transition (pair of a function and a `void*` pointer to data) can be specified optionally for a finite state machine.
+A transition of a finite state machine is a pair of:

-Transition is useful for debugging and profiling purposes.
-It stays the same during the whole finite state machine execution and cannot be changed, and is encapsulated from state functions.

-Transition function is called every time the state changes, before the entry state (previous state is null), and after the exit state (next state is null).
-Transition function can provide a translational state as output, which is to be inserted before the next state.
+1. a transition function;
+2. a `void*` pointer to transition data.

-A transition function returns void and accepts the following parameters:
+Transition functions return nothing and accept the following parameters:

 * previous state (`prev_state`, input passed by value);
 * next state (`next_state`, input passed by value);
-* translational state (`trans_state`, output passed by pointer);
+* transitional state (`trans_state`, output passed by pointer);
 * status code (`code`, input/output passed by pointer);
 * pointer to transition function data (`data`).

+Transition function is called every time the state changes, before the entry state (previous state is null), and after the exit state (next state is null).

+Transition function can provide a state as output (a transitional state), which is pushed to the stack top and executed before the next state.

+Transition is useful for debugging and profiling purposes.
+It is encapsulated from state functions -- they don't have access to the active transition.
+It stays the same during the whole finite state machine execution and cannot be changed.

 # Examples